canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 This command will refresh the contract on your machine.
 This command is also really useful if you want to change any definitions on your subscription.
 For example, let's assume that you now want `cis` to be enabled by default when attaching.
-After you modify your subscription for that, running the refresh command will process any changes that were performed in the subscription, enabling `cis` because of this.
+After you modify your subscription on the Ubuntu Pro website, running the refresh command will process any changes that were performed in the subscription, enabling `cis` because of this.

 ```{seealso}